jbhanuchai/ou-health-portal-redesign/README.md

 # OU Health Portal Redesign

-A responsive React-based redesign of the OU Health Portal (Web + Mobile).
+An HCI-driven redesign of the OU Health Portal.

 ## Getting Started